Building and testing simple, high-quality code for software.

 Individual Learning Plan

-To achieve and exceed the National Apprenticeship Standard, 20%+ of salaried hours must be spent in learning away from the workstation.
-TDM will deliberately and closely align these learning hours with the 80% of on-the-job learning hours offered by the employer.
+To achieve and exceed the National Apprenticeship Standard, 6 hours a week of salaried hours must be spent in learning away from the workstation.

 Your Individual Learning Plan will be delivered by both “field expert” Tech Coaches and “gently uncompromising” Professional Development Coaches.
 According to the particular needs of each employer / learner / topic, TDM coaches will responsively plan and deliver options such as: